Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Approach

-{\textbf{\method and \texttt{MME}}.
-Our label acquisition strategy (\method) and domain alignment strategy (\texttt{MME}) complement one another.
-First, \texttt{MME} provably minimizes domain divergence under the same implicit domain classifier formulation presented in Eq.~\ref{eq:dom}.
-Further, \texttt{MME} minimizes target entropy, which has the effect of producing a feature space where similar points are more tightly clustered (see Fig.~\ref{fig:approach}, \emph{middle}).
-This makes it easier to sample diverse points with \method.
-However, unlike minimizing entropy over all target instances, minimax entropy optimization does not push target entropy values to zero, and hence entropy of target points may still be used as a discriminative signal for sample selection~\footnote{See \texttt{ENT} vs \texttt{Ours} in Fig 6b, Saito~\etal~\cite{saito2019semi} for supporting evidence.}.
+\textbf{Domain adaptation.} After acquiring labels via \method, we proceed to the next step of active adaptation: we update the model using the acquired target labels and optionally, the labeled source and unlabeled target data (see Fig.~\ref{fig:approach}, \emph{right}).
+In our main experiments (Sec.~\ref{subsec:results}), we experiment with 3 learning strategies: i) finetuning on target labels, ii) domain-adversarial learning via \texttt{DANN}~\cite{ganin2014unsupervised} with an additional target cross-entropy loss, and iii) semi-supervised adaptation via minimax entropy (\texttt{MME}~\cite{saito2019semi}).
+In Sec~\ref{subsec:learning} we also combine \method with additional DA methods from the literature.

-We call our entire active adaptation approach Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings (\fullmethod, see Algorithm~\ref{algo:training}).
+Algorithm~\ref{algo:training} describes our full approach when using \method in combination with semi-supervised domain adaptation.
 Given a model trained on labeled source instances, we align its representations with unlabeled target instances via unsupervised domain adaptation.
-For $R$ rounds with per-round budget $\budget$, we then iteratively i) acquire labels for $\budget$ target instances that are identified via our proposed sampling approach (\method), and ii) Update the model using the semi-supervised domain alignment strategy described above (Eq.~\ref{eq:mme}).
+For $R$ rounds with per-round budget $\budget$, we iteratively i) acquire labels for $\budget$ target instances that are identified via our proposed sampling approach (\method), and ii) Update the model using a semi-supervised domain alignment strategy.